nautobot/nautobot/docs/data-model/ipam.md

 A VLAN represents an isolated layer two domain, identified by a name and a numeric ID (1-4094).
 Note that while it is good practice, neither VLAN names nor IDs must be unique within a site.
 This is to accommodate the fact that many real-world network use less-than-optimal VLAN allocations and may have overlapping VLAN ID assignments in practice.

 Like prefixes, each VLAN is assigned an operational status and (optionally) a functional role.

+---

+# Services

+A service represents a TCP or UDP service available on a device.
+Each service must be defined with a name, protocol, and port number; for example, SSH (TCP/22).
+A service may optionally be bound to one or more specific IP addresses belonging to a device.
+(If no IP addresses are bound, the service is assumed to be reachable via any IP address.)